Maleick/byvalver/README.md

 `byvalver` includes an **interactive TUI** (Text User Interface) with **complete CLI feature parity**.

-The TUI provides an intuitive, visual interface for all bad-character elimination operations, including:
+The TUI provides an intuitive, visual interface for all bad-byte elimination operations, including:

 + batch processing with live statistics
 + ML configuration &